 - In 2014, Prince Asiel Ben Israel pleaded guilty in the Northern District of Illinois to failing to register under FARA as an agent for a foreign government.
 Ben Israel lobbied as agent of Zimbabwe for lifting sanctions on Robert Mugabe and other top Zimbabwean government officials.
 Ben Israel was sentenced to seven months in prison.

 - In 2011, Syed Ghulam Nabi Fai, director of the NGO Kashmiri American Council, was charged in the Eastern District of Virginia with conspiring to act as an agent of the Government of Pakistan without registering under FARA.
 The FARA charge was later dropped as part of Fai’s agreement to plead guilty to conspiracy to defraud the U.S Government and tax offenses.

-- In 2010, former U.S. Representative Mark Deli Siljander pleaded guilty in the District of Missouri to obstruction of justice and to acting as an unregistered foreign agent, relating to his work for the Islamic American Relief Agency (IARA), an Islamic charity with ties to international terrorism.
-His co-defendant Abdel Azim El-Siddig also pleaded guilty to conspiring with Siljander and others to hire Siljander to lobby for IARA’s removal from a Senate Finance Committee list of charities suspected of having terrorist ties, while concealing this advocacy and not registering.
-Siljander was sentenced to one year and one day in federal prison without parole.
-El-Siddig received two years’ probation.
+- In 2010, former U.S. Representative Mark Deli Siljander pleaded guilty in the Western District of Missouri to obstruction of justice and acting as an agent of a foreign principal without registering under FARA, relating to his work for the Islamic American Relief Agency (IARA), an Islamic charity with ties to international terrorism.
+His co-defendant Abdel Azim El-Siddig pleaded guilty to conspiring with Siljander and others to violate FARA by hiring Siljander to lobby for IARA’s removal from a Senate Finance Committee list of charities suspected of having terrorist ties, while concealing this advocacy and not registering.
+Siljander was sentenced to one year and one day in federal prison without parole; El-Siddig received two years’ probation.